SimoSultan/ca-assignments/t2a1/README.md

 They then presented these values in a more actionable method, seen in this list of 12 guiding principles: [2]

-- The highest priority is to satisfy the customer through early and continuous delivery
+- The highest priority is to satisfy the customer through early and continuous delivery.
-- Welcome changing requirements, even late in development
+- Welcome changing requirements, even late in development.
-- Deliver working software frequently, from a couple of weeks to a couple of months
+- Deliver working software frequently, from a couple of weeks to a couple of months.
-- Stakeholders and developers must collaborate on a daily basis
+- Stakeholders and developers must collaborate on a daily basis.
 - Build projects around motivated individuals.
 Give them the environment and support they need, and trust them to get the job done.
 - Face-to-face meetings are deemed the most efficient and effective format for project success
-- A final working product is the ultimate measure of progress
+- A final working product is the ultimate measure of progress.
 - Agile processes promote sustainable development.
 The sponsors, developers, and users should be able to maintain a constant pace indefinitely.
-- Continuous attention to technical excellence and good design enhances agility
+- Continuous attention to technical excellence and good design enhances agility.
-- Simplicity—maximizing the work not done—is an essential element
+- Simplicity—maximizing the work not done—is an essential element.
-- The best architectures, requirements, and designs emerge from self-organizing teams
+- The best architectures, requirements, and designs emerge from self-organizing teams.
-- At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behavior accordingly
+- At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behavior accordingly.
 - If you think of software development today, these principles, and Agile in general, can be seen as a response to sky-high user expectations.

 The key part of Agile is taking the time to understand what works and what doesn't with the team.
 This should be done at the end of every sprint and upon completion of the project.
-Summing up Agile is best used by the word **'iterative'**.
+Top sum up **Agile** is best used by the word **'iterative'**.
 [1]

 ***Resources Used:***